Does Williams Companies (WMB) Pay a Dividend? (2026)

 Yes.
 Williams has paid dividends for 52 consecutive years and raised its payout about 5% for 2026, to an annualized rate near $2.10 per share, a yield of roughly 3% at recent prices.
 The dividend is well covered: FY2025 available funds from operations of about $5.86 billion comfortably exceeded the distribution, leaving room to help fund growth projects.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with WMB's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with WMB's investor relations page or your broker before acting on them.

 Related stocks